Vehicle registration plates of Australia: Commonwealth and military

 Each of the states display their state initials as seen above the numbers instead of the old "C of A" legend.

 The Northern Territory still uses the older format and same "C of A" legend at top of the plate.

 The registration plate of the Prime Ministerial Limousine was C*1 (i.e. Commonwealth No. 1) with a seven-pointed Commonwealth Star.
 This was updated on 11 November 2015, showing C (Australian Government crest image) 1.
 Other Commonwealth fleet cars for official transport carry "C of A" plates in the form C-nnn.

-The Governor-General's official cars do not carry registration plates, but simply depict a representation of the St Edward's Crown.
-They tend to also have a flag mounted on the official car.
-Similar plates were used for vehicles carrying Queen Elizabeth II when visiting Australia.
+The Governor-General's official cars do not carry registration plates, but until the accession of King Charles III simply depiced a representation of the St Edward's Crown.
+These vehicles now display the Tudor Crown.
+If the Governor-General is aboard, they usually fly the Governor-General’s flag.
+Similar plates were used for vehicles carrying Queen Elizabeth II when she visited Australia.

-A motorcade transporting senior members of the official party to an event in Canberra on 21 November 2009.
-The black car, at left, with the number plate ADF1, carried the Chief of the Defence Force; the white car behind it, with the number plate C1, carried the Prime Minister; and the black car, second from the right, carried the Governor-General.

 Cars owned by the government have special number plates, some also have a crown and symbols.

 For official visits to Australia, special plates are often put over the top of normal "Z" plates, depicting the Australian Coat of Arms and, in red "Visit to Australia" with a numeral.
 These are not strictly registration plates, but are useful for police and other officials to identify cars in official motorcades.